Updated on January 12th, 2021

-In terms of value, durability and ROI, PVC is arguably the best, or longest lasting of the three.
+In terms of value, durability, and ROI, PVC is arguably the best, or longest lasting of the three.
 EPDM will go 7 to 15 years before needing replacing or re-coating.

-TPO is thought to go as long as PVC, but that information is either suspect or unknown for sure just yet.
+TPO is thought to go for as long as PVC, but that information is either suspect or unknown for sure just yet.

 PVC has been in the field for decades and unlike TPO isn’t constantly undergoing changes to the formula to address performance issues.
 Warranties are usually ‘lifetime’ and with proper installation, it ought to retain solid performance for 20 years or more.